 Download this white paper to learn why and how your company can:

-- Give employee, customer, and community stakeholders a say in where you give.
+- Give your employees, customers, and other community members a say in where you give.

-- Be more diverse in your philanthropy when you give stakeholders decision-making power.
+- Be more diverse in your philanthropy when you give your community decision-making power.

-- Reduce charitable risk by sharing corporate giving decision-making with your stakeholders.
+- Reduce charitable risk by sharing corporate giving decision-making with your community.